 By limiting myself to only a one-star rating—or no stars at all—for each image during my first review pass, I’m helping to make sure I don’t apply a higher rating to an image than it really deserves.
 During a later review pass, preferably after at least a little time has passed, I will review the photos again and “upgrade” my favorites to a higher star rating.

-Once I’ve reviewed every photo from a new photo shoot, I know that my favorite images from that shoot have a one-star rating assigned to them, and my rejects do not have a star rating.
-If you prefer to delete outtakes at this point, you can simply delete all images without a star rating.
-Perhaps more importantly, when browsing the images from a given photo shoot, you can simply filter based on having a one-star or greater rating, and you’ll only see the best images from the current set of photos.
+Once I’ve reviewed every photo from a new photoshoot, I know that my favorite images from that shoot have one star assigned to them, and my rejects do not have a star rating.
+If you prefer to delete outtakes at this point, you can simply delete all images without a star.
+Perhaps more importantly, when browsing the images from a given photo shoot, you can simply filter based on having one star or greater, and you’ll only see the best images from the current set of photos.

 After completing the first review pass for a new set of photos, the keepers will have a one-star rating and the rejects will not have a star rating.
 At this point, you can effectively ignore (or even delete) the images without a star rating.
 For example, you could simply apply a filter so only images with a one-star or greater rating are displayed.

 You are then ready to perform a follow-up review, during which you might “upgrade” some of the images to a higher star rating.
 My personal approach at this stage of my review is to limit myself to a maximum rating of three stars.
 So, the images I’ve deemed to be among my favorites up to this stage have a one-star rating assigned to them.
 As I review each of the images with a one-star rating, I will decide which images deserve a higher rating.